google/generative-ai-go/README.md

 Find complete documentation for the Google AI SDKs and the Gemini model in the Google documentation: https://ai.google.dev/docs

+For a list of the supported models and their capabilities, see https://ai.google.dev/models/gemini

 ## Contributing

 See [Contributing](https://github.com/google/generative-ai-go/blob/main/CONTRIBUTING.md) for